aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 There are multiple sources of uncertainty that ideally we would like to know and thus should attempt to model.
 [This blog post by Jason Brownlee](<https://machinelearningmastery.com/uncertainty-in-machine-learning/>) gives a great introduction to uncertainty in machine learning and I would encourage reading it if this is a new concept for you.
-Here's a quick overview of the main sources of uncertianty.
+Here's a quick overview of the main sources of uncertainty.

-### Noise in Data (Aleatoric Uncertainty) {#noise-in-data--aleatoric-uncertainty}
+### Noisy Data (Aleatoric Uncertainty) {#noisy-data--aleatoric-uncertainty}

 This type of uncertainty refers to variability in the observations.
 It can arise from the data having natural variations or from the measurement process intorducing variations/noise.